 In this Article

-- Who is at the Risk of Getting Blood Clots in Pregnancy?
+- Who Is at the Risk of Getting Blood Clots During Pregnancy?

 - Can It Affect My Labour If I’m at High Risk of Getting DVT?

 - How Are Blood Clots Treated in Pregnant Women?

 Pregnancy is a time of joy, but also one of anxiety, stress and fear.
 A woman may face a few risky things during her pregnancy, one of which is the threat of blood clots.
 Even though very few pregnant women face a risk of developing a blood clot, it is a highly critical condition, and can lead to serious complications for the pregnant woman and her unborn baby.
 The important thing to do is stay calm in the face of pressure, to be able to deal with the many problems of pregnancy.
 Fortunately, there are several things one you can do to protect yourself and your child from the dangers posed by blood clots during pregnancy.

 What Is a Blood Clot?

 Your body can be injured in many ways.
 If your skin experiences a cut or wound, your body will send an army of special blood cells known as platelets to help.
 Platelets, along with an assortment of clotting factors, stick together to form a seal at the injury site, and stop blood from leaving the body.
 Clotting in such circumstances is an important bodily process to prevent blood loss.
 However, if a clot forms inside your veins and is unable to dissolve itself, this can become a dangerous situation.